JonathanMEdwards/subtext10/doc/language.md

 Rejections are like conventional exceptions: they “bubble-up” through blocks, giving each containing block a chance to “catch” them, based on the kind of block.
 We have seen that rejections are caught by `try`, `not`, `assert`, and `test` blocks.
 But what happens when a rejection isn’t caught and bubbles up all the way?
 To explain this we need to describe how documents  change.

 Every document has a _history-block_, which is a special kind of do-block.
 The initial value of the history-block is the initial value of the document itself when it was first created.
 Every time a user does something to the document (or a function is triggered by an incoming network request), a formula is appended to the history that computes a new version of the document.
 The current state of the document is the last value in the history document.
-If a history formula rejects it means that the requested change/operation is not possible, and the previous document value is passed along unchanged.
+If a history formula rejects it means that the requested change is not possible, and the previous document value is passed along unchanged.
 Input actions are essentially executed in a transaction that discards the changes on rejection.
 User-written blocks can duplicate this behavior with the `guard{}` block, which passes on the value of the block if it succeeds, otherwise passing on the prior value.
 The history block catches rejects by implicitly wrapping every action in a `guard`.

 There is one other way that rejects can bubble up without being caught.
 That is when a formula in a record is recomputed as a result of a change to other fields it references.
 How this is treated depends on whether the formula is inside a record or document block.